Djibril Cissé: Marseille

 From the summer of 2005, the media had linked Cissé with a move away from Anfield.
 Speculation intensified as the season went on.
-In early June 2006, it was reported that a transfer to Olympique de Marseille had been agreed.
+In early June 2006, it was reported that a transfer to Marseille had been agreed.
 The very same day, Cissé broke his leg during France's final warm up match against China on 7 June 2006.
 It was thought that even though a relatively quick recovery was expected, Cissé's transfer would be postponed until at least the January transfer window.
 However, the two teams agreed a loan deal in July 2006.

-Cissé made his return to training on 20 October 2006, and scored his first goal for Olympique de Marseille on 22 December 2006 when they beat AS Saint-Étienne 2–1.
+Cissé made his return to training on 20 October 2006, and scored his first goal for Marseille on 22 December 2006 when they beat Saint-Étienne 2–1.
 With only four goals in 14 appearances by April, Cissé's performances were drawing such criticism that former player Jean-Pierre Papin urged Cissé's critics to be more patient while the striker recovered from his career-threatening injury.
 Despite the slow start, Cissé managed to score 4 goals in his final 7 league appearances to finish with 8 goals in 21 league appearances, helping Marseille to finish 2nd in the 2006–07 season and guarantee a Champions League place for the 2007–08 season.
 On 12 May 2007, he scored two goals in the French Cup Final against Sochaux, although Marseille still lost the match 5–4 on penalties, after a 2–2 stalemate after extra time following a late equaliser by another Liverpool player on loan Anthony Le Tallec.

 On 7 July 2007, Marseille's president Pape Diouf announced that the club had struck a deal with Liverpool to sign Cissé permanently, for an estimated fee of €8 million.
 But subsequently, Cissé was linked with a return to the English Premier League with Blackburn Rovers, Wigan Athletic, Tottenham Hotspur, Portsmouth and Bolton Wanderers said to be interested.
 Manchester City had their approach for Cissé rejected by Marseille boss, who said, "He is wanted, that is for sure, I myself have been approached by Manchester City (about Cissé), but I turned it down categorically".
 On 26 January 2008, Cissé scored a hat-trick in Marseille's 6–1 win against Caen.